lang-ai/docs/source/index.html.md

 {"token":"YOUR LANG.AI TOKEN"}
 ```

-Except POST /login, every request must be authenticated with the user's token
+Except POST /login, every request must be authenticated with the user's token.

 # Rate Limit
 To avoid abuse and ensure that the system remains online for every user, API requests will need to use a token and the requests can be rate limited if they exceed the limitations.